 |Is speech a special sound for humans?
 What is it about language (and humans) that makes language acquisition a uniquely human accomplishment?
 Dr. Vouloumanos's research addresses these broad questions by exploring the linguistic and cognitive abilities of adults and young infants, including newborns.
 Her findings have been published in journals such as Science, Cognition, Developmental Science, and the Proceedings of the National Academy of Sciences.|

-Andrea is a second year graduate student in the Cognition and Perception Program.
+Andrea is a fourth year graduate student in the Cognition and Perception Program.
 She graduated from Southern Connecticut State University with a B.A. in Psychology.
 As an undergraduate, Andrea worked as a research assistant at Haskins Laboratories under Nicole Landi, Julia Irwin and Jonathan Preston where she used EEG/ERP to examine language functioning in special populations.
 Andrea is interested in speech perception, electrophysiology and the early identification of children who are at high risk for developing autism spectrum disorder.
 In her free time, Andrea enjoys cooking and hiking with her dog, Kayla.